Aarya7997/visual_quality_inspection/README.md

 ## Future DL extension

-If you want to convert this into a deep-learning version later, the next step is to replace handcrafted features with:
+If I want to convert this into a deep learning version later, the next step will be to replace features with:

 - CNN embeddings from a pretrained backbone such as MobileNet
 - or an autoencoder for unsupervised anomaly detection